Anna Abesadze is the Georgian co-author of “Women Living Fearlessly”.

 What was the main focus and goal of your book chapter?

-My personal experience of imposter syndrome, and strategies to overcome it, is the central theme of my contribution.
+personal experience of imposter syndrome, and strategies to overcome it, is the central theme of my contribution.
 Imposter Syndrome is the feeling of being a fraud and doubting your own abilities despite apparent success.
 This phenomenon can cause anxiety in even highly accomplished people like Albert Einstein and Michelle Obama.
 These individuals experienced self-doubt, despite their wide recognition and achievements.

 My chapter aims to raise awareness of imposter syndrome among women and young people.
-I want to help them recognize the issue early, understand their own worth and abilities, and improve their mental .
+I want to help them recognize the issue early, understand their own worth and abilities, and improve their mental health.
 By creating a supportive environment, and providing practical strategies, I aim to empower girls who are facing these challenges alone.
 I want to inspire them to persevere, and believe in their own worth.

 How did you come up with the idea for the book and how did you get women leaders from around the world to contribute?